reproductionprohibited/osinfo_scripts/README.md

 cd <path/to/extracted/zip>
 ```

-- Run this command for the scripts to run smoothly
+- Run this command to make the scripts runnable
 ```
 chmod +x oss/*.sh
 ```